 From my own experience and from the experiences of others, I’ve compiled a list of 7 common mistakes in raised bed gardening.
 If you’re planning a garden for the first time or adding to your existing beds, this will help you avoid many of the mistakes I and others have made.
 And if you’re already gardening in raised beds but are seeing lackluster results, you may find some reasons why here.

 *some links below are affiliate links, which means if you click through and make a purchase, I receive a small commission.

 1. Raised Beds are too wide.

-Raised beds should never be more than 4 feet wide, but in certain circumstances, they should be even smaller than that.
+Raised beds should never be more than four feet wide, but in certain circumstances, they should be even smaller than that.
 You want to be able to work in your raised beds from the side, reaching in, never having to step on the soil.

 7. You forget to mulch.

 Though weed pressure is usually less in raised beds, it isn’t non-existent.
 Mulch will dramatically reduce your weeding time.
 But more importantly, it will regulate the soil temperature and retain moisture — both critical needs of raised beds in the hot summer.